Proposal Elements & Selection Criteria

 University of Minnesota Libraries professionals will support participants by

-- investigating opportunities to purchase materials, particularly multi-user eBooks, with Libraries resources
+• investigating opportunities to supplement OER works through the purchase of materials, particularly multi-user eBooks, with libraries resources

 By accepting a grant award, participants commit to

-- revising and implementing a low- or no-cost syllabus in Fall 2023 or Spring 2024
+• revising and implementing a low- or no-cost syllabus

-- making any resulting adaptations or creations available with a CC-BY-NC 4.0 license
+• making created materials available with a CC-BY-NC 4.0 license